e271828e/Flight.jl/docs/notes/design/framework_spec.md

 wired to that face ([§13.7](#137-tooling-consequences-provenance-and-the-component-library)).

-**condition** — the datum that says "set this build to this state": a path-addressed sparse overlay on the declared defaults, covering `x`, `m` and `z` fields plus root slots by face — never outputs, never workspace ([§14.1](#141-conditions-are-path-addressed-overlays-on-the-declared-defaults)).
+**condition** — the datum that says "set this build to this state": a path-addressed sparse overlay on the declared defaults, covering `x` and `m` fields plus root slots by face — never outputs, never workspace ([§14.1](#141-conditions-are-path-addressed-overlays-on-the-declared-defaults)).
 [§14](#14-stopped-sim-services) owns the word; a guard defines a *predicate* ([§D.4](#d4-time-and-events)).

 **`design_world`** — the shipped thin world (aircraft +